rayanalysis/panda3d-complexpbr/README.md

 As of version 0.5.7, shader composition functionality has been expanded.
 Using "append_shader()", you may provide custom model-level fragment shader functions and modifications to the main loop.

 As of version 0.5.8, an approximation of Global Illumination (GI) is provided via the "shadow_boost" (float) shader input.
 This feature allows node level objects to partially self-illuminate to remain visible all around even when shadowed.
 Secondly, you may now specify a custom directory for complexpbr-generated shader files, IE complexpbr.apply_shader(..., custom_dir='shaders/') .
 Thirdly, a default lighting setup is provided as an option to apply_shader(..., default_lighting=True) .
 Lastly, the node-level vertex shader is now available for modification using "append_shader()".

+As of version 0.6.0, new shader inputs have been made available which increase the usability of scene color adjustment, brightness, and SSR.
+The remove_shader_files() function has been enhanced, and complexpbr now automatically keeps the shader directory clean while regenerating shader files.

 ## Requirements: